drcscodes/drcs.codes/content/python/projects/markov-chains.md

    # Use the models to compute the probability that the test text was produced by the model

    # Probabilities will be very small.
-Normalize the probablilities of all the model
+Normalize the probabilities of all the model
    # predictions to a probability distribution (so they sum to 1)
    # (closed-world assumption -- we only state probabilities relative to models we have).